- ACA 115 Success & Study Skills

-- ANS 116 Intro to the Equine Ind
+- ANS 116 Introduction to the Equine Industry

 This course provides an introduction to the equine industry.
 Topics include history, breeds, disciplines, economic impact, and career opportunities within the industry.
 Upon completion, students should be able to demonstrate a basic understanding of the equine industry and as it relates to animal science, production, and management